bjpop/gurita/docs/correlation.rst

 Correlation
 ***********

-Compute the correlation between two numerical fields using the ``corr`` command.
+Compute the correlation between two numerical fields using the ``correlation`` command.

 .. code-block:: bash